aleparuokakauppa/renamecrop/README.md

 ## Goal
 - Create a working and simple to use GUI image resizer + renamer
 - Application is reasonably performant
-- A Windows installation for use by non-developers

 ## Roadmap
 - Migrate from pysimple gui, since they went closed source.